reside-ic/packit-infra/playbooks/updating-packit.md

 This repository contains an integration test that largely mimicks the staging and production environments within a virtual machine.
 The test suite doesn't yet cover a lot of behaviour, altough this will hopefully be expanded in the future.

-A separate GitHub actions workflow should run on the pull request that was automatically opened by the update workflow.
-Unfortunately GitHub doesn't run workflows on pull requests opened by other workflows[^workflow-loop].
-You can make the tests run by closing and re-opening the pull request.
+A separate GitHub actions workflow will run on the pull request that was automatically opened.

 The tests can also be run locally by checking out the pull request and running the following command: